andersonbrands/gfworkflow/README.md

-# gf-workflow
+# gfworkflow
 A set of wrappers around git flow and [bump2version](https://github.com/c4urself/bump2version).

 ## Installation
-You can use [pipx](https://pipxproject.github.io/pipx/) and have **gf-workflow** available via command line
+You can use [pipx](https://pipxproject.github.io/pipx/) and have **gfworkflow** available via command line
 ```
-pipx install gf-workflow
+pipx install gfworkflow
 ```
 If you prefer you can also use pip:
 ```
-pip install gf-workflow
+pip install gfworkflow
 ```

 > **Please note, bumping version is achieved through [bump2version](https://github.com/c4urself/bump2version), so make sure it is available via command line**